-Workplace-oriented course designed to help students develop and refine the written and oral skills necessary to communicate effectively in professional settings.
+Business Communications is a workplace-oriented course designed to help students develop and refine the written and oral skills necessary to communicate effectively in professional settings.
 Students will review the purpose and style of business writing and complete a variety of focused writing exercises based on work settings and scenarios.
 Students will plan, compose, and analyze letters, memoranda, and electronic messages.
 They will also prepare and deliver brief oral presentations, collaborate with others, and revise business communication.
-Prerequisite: Writing 101.